Grief, rage in Egyptian church after Copts attacked by gunmen

 "With blood and soul, we will defend you, oh cross!" they yelled.
 "We will avenge them or die like them," they said.
 "There is no god but God and the Messiah is God!"

-Gunmen attacked a group of Coptic Christians travelling to a monastery in central Egypt on Friday, killing at least 29 people and wounding 24, with many children among the victims.
+Gunmen attacked a group of Coptic Christians traveling to a monastery in central Egypt on Friday, killing at least 29 people and wounding 24, with many children among the victims.

-There was no immediate claim of responsibility for the attack, which came on the eve of the Islamic holy month of Ramadan.
-It followed a series of church bombings claimed by Islamic State in a campaign of violence against Copts.
+Islamic State took responsibility for the attack, which came on the eve of the Islamic holy month of Ramadan.
+It followed a series of church bombings claimed by the militant group in a campaign of violence against Copts.

 Pope Francis, who visited Egypt in April, led prayers for the victims on Saturday during a visit to the northern Italian city of Genoa.